notCactus/PokeIdle/README.md

 The database should be updated with all changes to the user during the usage of the app.
 #### Add UI and improve layout
 Add proper UI and improve the layout
+#### Drag and drop sorting of pokemon
+Drag and drop the pokemon in the roster or pc to sort them.

 ## Technologies
 #### Framework